 Andreas Hensel, head of Germany`s Federal Institute for Risk Assessment, warned, "We have to be clear on this: Maybe we won`t be able anymore to identify the source."

 Last week, German officials pointed to tainted cucumbers from Spain as a possible cause, igniting vegetable bans and heated protests from Spanish farmers, who suffered heavy financial losses.
 Researchers later concluded the Spanish cucumbers were contaminated with a different strain of E. coli.

-"This investigation has been a disaster," Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, told The Associated Press.
+"This investigation has been a disaster," Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, said.

 "This kind of wishy-washy response is incompetent," he said, accusing German authorities of casting suspicion on cucumbers and sprouts without firm data.

 The European Union`s health Commissioner defended German investigators, saying they were under extreme pressure as the crisis unfolded.

 "We have to understand that people in certain situations do have a responsibility to inform their citizens as soon as possible of any danger that could exist to them," John Dalli said in Brussels.

 In outbreaks, it is not unusual for certain foods to be suspected at first, then ruled out.

 In 2008 in the U.S., raw tomatoes were initially implicated in a nationwide salmonella outbreak.
 Consumers shunned tomatoes, costing the tomato industry millions.
 Weeks later, jalapeno peppers grown in Mexico were determined to be the cause.

 In 2006, lab tests mistakenly pointed to green onions in an E. coli outbreak at Taco Bell restaurants in the U.S. Investigators considered cheddar cheese and ground beef as the source before settling on lettuce.